The Insurance and Reinsurance Law Review: Germany

 The insurer has alternative remedies if the insured breaches this obligation, which primarily depend on the degree of the insured's misconduct and always provided that the insurer had notified the insured of the consequences of any breach:

-- The insurer may (retroactively) withdraw from the contract (Section 19(2) VVG) unless the insured did not breach its disclosure or representation obligation intentionally or with gross negligence.
+- The insurer may (retroactively) withdraw from the contract,28 unless the insured did not breach its disclosure or representation obligation intentionally or with gross negligence.
 The insured is under the onus of proving lack of intention or gross negligence.

 - If the insured did not act intentionally or with gross negligence, the insurer is entitled to terminate the insurance contract within one month (which does not affect the insurer's obligation to cover any insured losses before the termination becomes effective).

-- Unless the insured breaches its disclosure or representation obligation intentionally, the insurer's right to withdraw from or to terminate the contract is excluded if the insurer had concluded the contract (even with different contents) if it knew of the undisclosed circumstances.
-The insurer may then only request that the insurance contract be adapted to such other conditions.
+- Unless the insured breaches its disclosure or representation obligation intentionally, the insurer's right to withdraw from or to terminate the contract is excluded if the insurer had concluded the contract (even with different contents) despite knowing of the undisclosed circumstances.
+The insurer may then only request that the insurance contract be adapted to the other conditions.
 This effectively means that certain risks are excluded, the premium is increased, or both.

-- All of these remedies will expire within one month of receipt of knowledge of the insured's infringement of its disclosure or representation requirements (Section 21(1) VVG).
+- All these remedies will expire within one month of receipt of knowledge of the insured's infringement of its disclosure or representation requirements.29

 - If the insurer withdraws from the contract after an insured event occurred, it is not obliged to cover the losses, unless the insured's breach of disclosure or misrepresentation obligations refers to circumstances that were neither relevant for the occurrence of the insured event nor for the insurer's determination of the insured event and the scope of its obligations under the insurance contract.

-- If, however, the insured maliciously infringed its disclosure or representation obligations, the insurer is not obliged to cover the loss (Section 21(2) VVG).
+- If, however, the insured maliciously infringed its disclosure or representation obligations, the insurer is not obliged to cover the loss.30

 - The insurer's right to withdraw or to terminate the contract expires five years after the conclusion of the contract, unless the insured breached its obligations intentionally and maliciously, in which case it is 10 years.

-- In any case, the insurer may challenge the contract in accordance with the general civil rules applicable to a malicious deception (Section 22 of the VVG).
+- In any case, the insurer may challenge the contract in accordance with the general civil rules applicable to a malicious deception.31

 In summary, the consequences of the insured's breach of its disclosure or representation obligation depend on the insured's degree of fault and, partly, on whether the insurer would have entered into an insurance contract (even with additional risk exclusions or with an increased premium, or both) had it known the actual facts or circumstances.
 The following table gives an overview on the most relevant situations.
 It is based on the assumption that the insured's breach of disclosure or misrepresentation obligations refers to circumstances that were relevant for the occurrence of the insured event, or for the insurer's determination of the insured event or the scope of its obligations under the insurance contract.